 Looking ahead, our Group is excited about its future projects, and optimistic of its upcoming journey.
 We will continue to foster our relationships with the existing cooperative partners and business associates.
-Online as an effective communication tool between people, has been developing rapidly over the past few years globally, as evident by the popularity of Facebook, Twitter and Youtube.
-Our Group strongly believes in the enormous potential of online social networking for the Chinese-speaking population in the Southeast Asia region.
-Leveraging on the Group's enormous IP database, animation generating engine and extensive business network in the Southeast Asia region, our Group is confident we have the resources necessary to effectively develop an online creation and sharing platform for artists and like-minded animators to expand their creativity, both on the local and international levels.
-In addition to an online presence, our Group continued to make further inroads to our core business of animation and comics market in Asia, such as setting up educational programs and training grounds for artists and like-minded animators in China.
-All in all, we salute to our shareholders wholeheartedly, and promise that we will continue to strive for the best investment strategies that would be beneficial to them in the long run.
+Internet, an effective communication tool that bridges the gap between people residing in different parts of world, has been developing rapidly over the past few years, evident in the popularity of Facebook, Twitter and Youtube.
+Our Group currently believes strongly in the enormous potential of online social music gaming platform.
+Leveraging on the Group's IP database, animation generating engine and extensive business network in the Southeast Asia region, our Group will soon release-Ucan-an online social platform for gamers, animators, shoppers, developers, and music lovers to share their creative ideas to anyone they wish, even to those around the world.
+Furthermore, our Group will continue to make further inroads to our core business of animation and comics market in Asia, such as setting up educational programs and training grounds for artists and likeminded animators in China.
+Last but not the least, we are immensely grateful to our shareholders' continuing trust in us; we promise to, as we always have, look out for their best interests, and strive for the soundest investment strategies.